 The unfunded liability is amortized as a level dollar each year to the statutory amortization date of June 30, 2026.
 If the Unfunded Actuarial Accrued Liability is negative, the surplus amount shall be amortized over 30 years as a level dollar amount.
-If the unfunded liability increases due to changes in benefits, assumptions, or methods, the statutory amortization date will be re-determined.
+If the unfunded liability increases due to changes in benefits, assumptions, or methods, the statutory amortization date may be extended.